aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-and-remove-field/_index.md

 {{% /alert %}}

-The following code example demonstrates how to Inserts a merge field into a document using DocumentBuilder.
+The following code example shows how to Inserts a merge field into a document using DocumentBuilder.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-UpdateFields-1.java" >}}

 The same technique is used to insert fields nested within other fields.
-The following code example demonstrates how to insert fields nested within another field using DocumentBuilder.
+The following code example shows how to insert fields nested within another field using DocumentBuilder.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertField-1.java" >}}

 ## Finding the Field Code and Field Result

 A field which is inserted using DocumentBuilder.insertField returns a Field object.
 This is a façade class which provides useful methods to quickly find such properties of a field.
 Note if you are only looking for the names of merge fields in the document then you can instead use the built-in method [MailMerge.getFieldNames](https://apireference.aspose.com/words/java/com.aspose.words/mailmerge#getFieldNames()).
-Below example demonstrates how to get names of all merge fields in a document.
+Below example shows how to get names of all merge fields in a document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-InsertNestedFields-1.java" >}}